You are coming up at the end of your pregnancy and now it’s time to pack your bag for the hospital!

 I just plan on using what they give me and then switching into a nursing nightgown so I’m more comfortable postpartum.

-You do whatever you feel comfortable in, they have some super cute labor gowns that have a matching outfit for the baby.
+You do whatever you feel comfortable in, Amazon has some super cute labor gowns that have a matching outfit for the baby.

 Something to Relax you